lidofinance/docs/docs/staking-modules/csm/join-csm.md

 - Once the deposit data is uploaded, if `totalKeys == vettedKeys`;
 - After the call of the `normalizeQueue` method, in case some keys were not placed into the queue upon upload (`totalKeys != vettedKeys` at the moment of upload) or were skipped during the queue iterations;

 There is a method to check the next `X`elements and remove those containing no depositable keys.
-These methods are required to ensure queue operation even in catastrophic scenarios resulting in significant queue "pollution" with the non-depositable keys.
+This methods is required to ensure queue operation even in catastrophic scenarios resulting in significant queue "pollution" with the non-depositable keys.

 A detailed description of the queue is provided in a separate [document](https://hackmd.io/@lido/ryw2Qo5ia).